Lending Club Investing Strategies

 LendingClub Investment Returns

-What type of return can you expect from investing in P2P loans?
+What type of return can you expect from if you employ optimal P2P investing strategies?
 As noted above, this depends in large part on your risk tolerance.
 According to statistics published by LendingClub, average returns for each grade of loan is as follows (for loans issued between Q1 2007 and Q4 2016):

 Advisors on the web say that their portfolios have consistently earned 10%.
 Of course, recent loans will make the return higher than long term returns because loan default normally does not occur until 6 to 18 months after a loan is issued.
 That is why we used figures for loans issued prior to 2016.